Office 365 (Outlook 2013) - Accessibility features

 Learn more about features that make it easier to see, hear, and use your computer, visit the Microsoft Accessibility website.

-The location to add alt text has changed slightly in Office.
-It used to be in the Format Object dialog box in Office 2010, but in Office it is now in the Format Object task pane.
+The location to add alt text has changed slightly in Office - it is now in the Format Object task pane.

 A great way to help reduce the complexity of the ribbon is to customize the ribbon to be the way you want it.
 You can customize the ribbon by clicking File > Options > Customize Ribbon.